lshad003/woodfrog_snp_pipeline/README.md

 ## 📌 Project Goal

-To identify SNPs in metagenome-assembled genomes (MAGs) that are associated with the presence of *Basidiobolus*, a fungal symbiont, across experimental treatments.
+To identify SNPs in metagenome-assembled genomes (MAGs) that are associated with the presence of *Basidiobolus*, across experimental treatments.

 ---